Simon Barlow: Storylines

 Just before Christmas 2011, Peter begins a clandestine affair with Carla Connor (Alison King), and Simon is devastated when Leanne, learning the truth, leaves the Street in February 2012.
 Simon gives Carla a frosty reception when she moves in, insisting that he wants Leanne back and spends as much time as he can at Ken and Deirdre's house.
 Peter, however, does everything he can to make Simon spend more time with Carla, in the hope that Simon will warm to her.
 However, in July 2012, Peter allows Simon to go and live with Leanne, and Peter and Carla leave the country as Peter takes an opportunity to sail a yacht from Southampton down to Lanzarote in the Canary Islands.

 Simon lives with Leanne and her boyfriend Nick Tilsley (Ben Price) until Peter and Carla return unexpectedly in December 2012, just as they are about to leave for Las Vegas, where Leanne and Nick plan to get married, but Simon now refuses to leave, as he wants to see Peter, so they stay.
 Carla is unhappy as they had only planned to stay in Weatherfield for a couple of days but Peter can't bring himself to leave Simon again so Carla returns to Los Angeles alone.

 Leanne and Nick reschedule their marriage for Christmas Day 2012 but after what Peter says on her hen night, Leanne visits Peter and suggests they get back together, but Carla has returned and is having none of it!
 She runs back to the car and plans to marry Nick but before she can say "I do", Eva proclaims what Leanne had done that morning and Nick refuses to go through with the wedding.
 Simon is devastated and blames Carla.
 In August 2013, Simon is upset when Peter and Carla tell him that Nick is in hospital, after a car accident that leaves him in a coma with brain injuries.
 They take him to visit Nick.
 Simon is concerned when Nick has mood swings from his brain injury.
 After Nick is discharged from hospital, he gets confused and picks Simon up from school early, without anyone knowing, and shouts at him whilst helping him with his homework.
 Leanne sends Simon to stay with Peter until Nick recovers.
 Simon befriends Faye Windass (Ellie Leach) and Grace Piper (Ella-Grace Gregoire), and they get him to shoplift at Dev’s shop.
-He is caught stealing some supplies by Dev and Mary Taylor and is taken home by Leanne.
+He is caught stealing some supplies by Dev and Mary Taylor (Patti Clare) and is taken home by Leanne.

 In November 2013, Simon falls victim to a happy slapping attack orchestrated by Faye and Grace.
 He is beaten and forced to wear a dress and lipstick.
 He is later delighted when Peter and Carla hire Tina McIntyre (Michelle Keegan) as his nanny.
 Simon confides in Tina about the happy slapping attack, which later leads to Faye and Grace being questioned by the police.
 Unknown to Carla or Simon, Peter begins an affair with Tina, which is not revealed until May 2014.